Iberia-Ent/software-engineering--roles-definition/job_descriptions/tech_lead.md

 ## How you will work

-Iberia works in product-oriented teams, with full ownership and autonomy inside their boundaries.
+Iberia works in productooriented teams, with full ownership and autonomy inside their boundaries.

 - Methodology
     - Agile (Scrum)